-Family – I have an incredible, extensive family: that Sicilian side especially means extended aunts, uncles, cousins, second cousins, mostly based in Oklahoma.
-You’ll hear me mention The Renaissance Man: my husband and best friend, whom I’ve known for 20 years.
-He’s truly a renaissance man: a theater acting major, musician (plays three instruments), writer, photographer, woodworker, maker of his own high-end clothing and leather goods.
+Family – I have an incredible, extensive family: the Sicilian side means a huge family of aunts, uncles, cousins, second cousins, mostly based in Oklahoma, with siblings and family scattered from Denver to Detroit.
+The Renaissance Man, as our friends call him, is my husband and best friend, whom I’ve known for two decades.
+He’s a theater acting major, musician (plays three instruments), writer, photographer, woodworker, maker of his own high-end clothing and leather goods.
 He shares my passion for travel, food, drink, the arts, peoples of the world, so together we’re an inseparable team.
-He taught me basic photography, created this website, keeps me constantly laughing with his sharp wit, depth and profound character.
+He taught me basic photography, created this website, keeps me constantly sharpened by his sharp wit, depth and profound character.